 As the lights cross fade, there is a contrasting, uplifting swirl of music, and a tumble of rowdy, happy Children in bright party clothes bounce across the stage to the music of I Like Life.
 They are playing Blind man 's Buff, laughing, giggling and screaming with delight.
-The Adults follow, among them Scrooge's nephew, Harry, and his pretty wife, Helen (played by the same actress who was Isabel, whom Scrooge never quite sees).
-Blindfolded is Harry s best friend, Tapper As he gropes and stumbles about, he always seems to seek out the same attractive and buxom lady, named Mary
+The Adults follow, among them Scrooge's nephew, Harry, and his pretty wife, Helen.
+Blindfolded is Harry s best friend, Tapper As he gropes and stumbles about, he always seems to seek out the same attractive and buxom lady, named Mary chasing Mary!

 Helen I think Topper can see through that blindfold!
-He keeps chasing Mary!
+He keeps

 Nephew Well, you can't blame him, can you?

 Helen Oh Harry, you're outrageous!

-Topper makes a off his blindfold final lunge for Mary and grabs her in an elaborate embrace.
-Mary whips Topper (in mock surprise) Good heavens!
+Topper makes a final lunge for Mary and grabs her in an elaborate embrace.
+Mary whips off his blindfold

+Topper (in mock surprise) Good heavens!
 Mary, it's you!

 Helen Right!
 Mary and Topper, you choose the next game.

 Harry, you top up everyone's glasses.
 Grown-ups all stay here!
 Children follow me!
 Hot mince pies and milk in the nursery!

-The Children ch eer and follow Helen like the Pied Piper Harry refills the drinks.
-The Ghost o/Christmas Present sits on a Scrooge to sit beside him.
-Scrooge hesitates drinks.
-The Ghost o/Christmas Present sits on a large sofa and beckons eside him.
-Scrooge hesitates Christma s Present Come on, Scrooge!
+The Children cheer and follow Helen like the Pied Piper

+Harry refills the drinks.
+The Ghost o/Christmas Present sits on a large sofa and beckons Scrooge to sit beside him.
+Scrooge hesitates

+Christmas Present Come on, Scrooge!
 It's all right!
 I'm the Guest of Honour!

 (He points to himself) Christmas!

-Scrooge sits dov vn Nephew Ladies and gentlemen, will you please honour me with
+Scrooge sits down

+Nephew

-NephewLadies and gentlemen, will you please honour me with your undivided attention?
+Ladies and gentlemen, will you please honour me with your undivided attention?
 That famous moment has arrived that I know you all look forward to in this house every Christmas Eve, when I ask you to drink to the good health and long life of my celebrated Uncle Ebenezer!

 The Friends respond to the proposal-albeit with no great show of enthusiasm-and toast Scrooge.
 Scrooge's face lights up.
-He nudges the Ghost
+He nudges the Ghost years, and to this day I can never understand this extraordinary ritual of drinking to the health of your Uncle Ebenezer!
+Everybody knows he's the most miserable old skinflint that ever-walked God's earth!